Duluth Business University

-The teacher population of 34 teachers has grown by 41% over five years.
+- The teacher population of 34 teachers has stayed relatively flat over five years.

 |Institution Control||Private, for profit||Public|

 |# Full-Time Students||74 students||768 students|

 |% Unknown races|

 |Diversity ScoreThe chance that two students selected at random would be members of a different ethnic group.
 Scored from 0 to 1, a diversity score closer to 1 indicates a more diverse student body.||0.19||0.45|